vapeasnl/AssociationHUB/README.md

 8. Access the application at `http://127.0.0.1:5000`.

-*note that deploying to PythonAnywhere need some extra tweaks more info [here](https://help.pythonanywhere.com/pages/Flask/)*
+*Note: Deploying to PythonAnywhere need some extra tweaks, more info [here](https://help.pythonanywhere.com/pages/Flask/)*

 ## Usage